CATPA Board of Directors

 Robert Pace is a Quality Specialist with American Family Insurance in Englewood, CO.
 He started his sixteen year insurance career at State Farm and has worked for American Family the last thirteen years as a Physical Damage Field Adjuster, Physical Damage Supervisor and Claim Manager.
 Robert received his undergraduate degree in Business Administration from the University of Northern Colorado, has several insurance certificates and is a Chartered Property Casualty Underwriter.
 In his leisure time, Robert enjoys volunteering for Habitat for Humanity and the Serenity Learning Center; in addition to, skiing, golfing, and enthusiastically cheering for the Broncos.
 Robert ihas been serving on the CATPA Board since March 2014.

-Cherry Hills Village Police Department - Law Enforcement Representative
+Law Enforcement Representative

 Statewide Association of District Attorneys - 17th Judicial District

 Jess Redman was born and raised in Nebraska where he attended college and law school at the University of Nebraska.
 Licensed to practice law since 2000, Jess is currently an Assistant District Attorney for the 17th Judicial District Attorney's Office.
 In this capacity Jess is responsible for filing decisions, grand jury proceedings as well as the general prosecution of criminal cases ranging from capital crimes to misdemeanor offenses.
 Prior to joining the 17th Judicial District Attorney's Office, he worked for the Colorado Attorney General's Office in the criminal appeals unit defending criminal convictions on appeal to the Colorado Court of Appeals and the Colorado Supreme Court.
 Jess has been serving on the CATPA Board since May 2014.

 Nationwide - Insurance Representative